 I recently taught a group of fellow designers with the AFCI Canada, a technique driven project.
 It is hands down one of my most favorite projects that I’ve ever made.
 I’ve shared teaser pictures on Instagram because I didn’t want anyone to see it before I taught it, but I’m so happy to share it now.
 As I mentioned, I often work with paper, and cards sometimes seem that they are of a temporary nature, but this project is one of permanence and one I sweetly hope, of legacy.
 To get things down pat, I made several of these and each will serve a purpose; one will be a gratitude journal and one will hold my favorite quotes.
 I have no doubt that as a handmade, this will go into my keepsake box, with my writing, and thoughts, as a part of me.
 I can’t imagine it would ever be thrown away – as might happen with one of our card – but stowed away for the memories locked inside.

 I’ve used my newest die, Spellbinders S5-289 Filigree Booklet to quench this thirst I seeming have for permanence.
 No two ways about it, I have been obsessed with this die and it is filling my creative soul to the brim.
-In fact, in late June there will be two add-ons to support this Booklet die and make it a more valuable stash investment.
-You’ll see it a lot this month as I show you the other planned use as a mini card and with mini card sets for gifting.
+In fact, in late June 2017 there were two add-ons to support this Booklet die and make it a more valuable stash investment.
+Please see upcoming posts where I show you a mini card and with mini card sets for gifting.

 If you want to, you could make this book right now without a big fancy tutorial from me, I’ll explain.
 The book is made using 2 pieces of matboard/chipboard covered with a scrap of linen that I ran through a Xyron machine and holes were poked using the pointed end of my Spellbinders Tool in One.
 This book contains 10 sets of pages with a thin resume paper (purchased from the office supply store) which allowed me to cut three at once.
 The decorative inserts from the die, were used on the inside covers and hide all the raw edges visible after applying linen to the front and lace as an embellishment.
 I used my embroidery machine to embroider the lovely chocolate teardrop motif and snagged a heart locket from my button stash.
-(Because someone will ask, this heart locket is no longer available separately but can be purchased as part of a kit HERE.
-Take it from me, I know because I tried to get them for my class.
-There is but a small stock of these remaining).
+Because someone will ask, this heart locket is no longer available.

 Pearl cotton embroidery floss was used for the stitching.

 Lets talk about the stitching – it just in and out of the holes made by the die; when finished, it looks like a braid.
 It’s not difficult and because I don’t do this every day, it’s kind of like when I pick up my knitting needles – I need a little refresher and then I’m off.
 I have several bookbinding books but there’s a very accessible reference I recommend having by your side to learn and as a refresher.
-In fact, my recommendation if you want to give it a try – is to get in your car and go to the store today and pick up $5.99 magazine by Better Homes and Gardens – MakeIt Yourself – Spring/Summer 2017 Edition.
+In fact, my recommendation if you want to give it a try – if you can find this magazine by Better Homes and Gardens – MakeIt Yourself – Spring/Summer 2017 Edition.

 I did this project to prove that if you wanted to take a baby step into binding a book, that you don’t have to buy any special tools and that it is not complicated.
 I’ll warn you, you cannot make just one.
 After teaching this, the emails came.
 People who never worked in paper admitted they were gathering these few supplies to make more.
 Sharing, enabling, encouraging?
 I’d say my job is done :-) Please have fun with this, and yes, I still love to make cards!